p2w34/e-democracy/README.md

 ## E-petitions - API AWS setup
 1. API GATEWAY (HTTP)
-- might be a problem due to CORS; then set it properly on AWS, for testing I set Access-Control-Allow-Origin as * and Access-Control-Allow-Headers as *, and Access-Control-Allow-Methods as POST
+- might be a problem due to CORS; then set it properly on AWS, for testing I set Access-Control-Allow-Origin etc. as *
+- one API for all the endpoints
 2. S3 Bucket (enable versioning to err on the safe side)
 3. Lambda.
 To prepare .zip file for AWS Lambda: a   if .zip file too large (>50MB, upload to an S3 bucket first)